ansible-collections/ansible.utils/docs/ansible.utils.network_in_usable_filter.rst

 Synopsis
 --------
-- This filter returns whether an address or a network passed as argument is in a network.
+- The network_in_usable filter returns whether an address passed as an argument is usable in a network Usable addresses are addresses that can be assigned to a host.
+The network ID and the broadcast address are not usable addresses.